steam3d/youtube-coub-dl/README.md

 # youtube-coub-dl-mac
-Program with GUI for downloading videos and audio from coub.com and youtube.com foe mac.
+Program with GUI for downloading videos and audio from coub.com and youtube.com for mac.